J4ckie0x17/EAR_checker/README.md

 python3 EAR_checker.py -u http://10.129.28.59 -d /admin
 ```

-## 🧠 What is EAR?

-EAR (Execution After Redirext) is a vulnerability where redirection logic (like 30X Found) leaks sensitive content inside the response body, instead of enforcing access control correctly.

 ## 💡 Tip for Burp Suite:

 Use the generated `Match` and `Replace` output in: